ImXico/Cyberpunk/README.md

 - The **extensions** are the libraries and mini-libraries that you can fetch as you need.
 From asset managers to aesthetic utilities, it ranges between a (hopefully increasing) number of different fields.

 Note that every extension library is **totally independent** of the core, meaning that you can use any extension without having used the core in your project.
-The extensions themselves are also independent of each other; you can *pick 'n drop 'em* just like that!
+The extensions themselves are also independent of each other; you can select *grab 'n go* whatever you want, at any time just like that, no dependency constraints!

 ## Contents
 Each section here will have a small overview, and some will have examples.